FishyFish42/AILearnsTRexGame/README.md

-Author: C.T.Fish
+Code Author: C.T.Fish

-This project is a custom-built AI system designed to play a Chrome‑Dino–style side‑scrolling game using self‑designed neural networks and evolutionary learning.
+This project is a custom-built AI system designed to play a Chrome‑Dino–style side‑scrolling game using neural networks and evolutionary learning.
 The entire architecture is implemented from scratch in Java.
 The goal of the project is to explore:
 - How neural networks function at their core
 - How to design scalable AI systems without external ML libraries
-- How to build different types of ML architectures (Basic MLP, DQN, Image recognition, etc) This repository contains multiple model versions as the architecture evolves, along with the environment (Primarily the "dino game" and training utilities.
+- How to build different types of ML architectures (Basic MLP, DQN, Image recognition, etc) This repository contains multiple model versions as the architecture evolves, along with the environment (Primarily the "dino game" and training utilities).

 Repository Navigation
 - "AILearnsTRexGame" is my first look into AI and consists of a home-made chrome dinosaur game and a MLP